History of Go: Development in the West

 By the early 20th century, Go had spread throughout the German and Austro-Hungarian empires.
 In 1905, Edward Lasker learned the game while in Berlin.
 When he moved to New York, Lasker founded the New York Go Club together with (amongst others) Arthur Smith, who had learned of the game while touring the East and had published the book The Game of Go in 1908.
 Lasker's book Go and Go-moku (1934) helped spread the game throughout the US, and in 1935, the American Go Association was formed.
 Two years later, in 1937, the German Go Association was founded.
+European Go clubs first appeared in Poland in the 1920s and in 1930s Germany.
+In the United States, New York Go club and San Francisco Go club were the earliest clubs.
+Since most of the early figures of Western Go learned Go from Japanese sources, Western language Go cultures tend to make use of Japanese terminology (such as atari, jōseki, etc), and Westerners generally refer to the game by the Japanese derived name of Go.

-World War II put a stop to most Go activity, but after the war, Go continued to spread.
+World War II put a stop to most Go activity, but after the war, Go continued to spread and grow in the West.

-Western players' interest increased in the 1950s.
-In 1978, Manfred Wimmer became the first Westerner to receive a professional player's certificate from an East Asian professional Go association.
-It was not until 2000 that a Westerner, Michael Redmond, achieved a professional 9 dan rating, the top rank awarded by East Asian Go associations.

 For most of the 20th century, the Japan Go Association played a leading role in spreading Go outside East Asia, publishing the English-language magazine Go Review in the 1960s, establishing Go centers in the US, Europe and South America, and often sending professional teachers on tour to Western nations.

-By 2005, the European Go Federation had a total of 35 member countries.
+Go Review became a major source for Western players.